 This morning we hop back onto our safari truck and continue our search for wildlife and birds in the dramatic wilderness of Etosha.
 Alternatively, you have the option of embarking on a morning game drive conducted by the national park in safari vehicles.

-Then we leave Etosha Park to spend the night in Outjo, a small town situated in the low hills on the brink of the Ugab Valley, known for its spectacular rock formations.
+We then leave Etosha Park to spend the night in Opuwo.
+Opuwo is situated in the Kunene region famous for its rugged mountain scenery and dry river beds.
 The remainder of the afternoon is spent at your leisure, enjoying the pool at the lodge.